Wilford White

-Wilford Parley "Whizzer" White (September 26, 1928 – August 1, 2013) was an American football halfback in the National Football League for the Chicago Bears.
-He also was a member of the Toronto Argonauts in the Canadian Football League.
-He was drafted by the Chicago Bears in the third round of the 1951 NFL Draft.
-He played college football at Arizona State University and became the school's first College Football All-American.
+Wilford Parley "Whizzer" White (September 26, 1928 – August 1, 2013) was an American professional football player who was a halfback for the Chicago Bears of the National Football League (NFL).
+He also was a member of the Toronto Argonauts in the Canadian Football League (CFL).
+He was selected by the Chicago Bears in the third round of the 1951 NFL draft.
+He played college football for the Arizona State Sun Devils and became the school's first College Football All-American.